 Michael S, Elaine, Jen and Jo at the water feature in front of the War Heroes Monument in Kuching:

-The mother with the good punch picking up some take-away for dinner: The next morning it was off to Bako National Park which involved a trip on a local bus (very bouncy!) and then a boat ride to the park HQ.
+The next morning it was off to Bako National Park which involved a trip on a local bus (very bouncy!) and then a boat ride to the park HQ.

 Michael S, Jo and myself on the boat to the national park: